RRFayad/next-course/README.md

 - Our application is working, but we have no validation in the form neither error handling for when running server actions

-  - Important to remember that, a big point of firms, is that they can work without any JS in the browser;
+  - Important to remember that, a big point of forms, is that they can work without any JS in the browser;
   - Rght now, forms in our pages are sending info **to** a server action
   - So, we need to communicate **from a server action back to the page** with the error message
   - React-dom (not react) has useFormState hook specially for this